Tiger ... our that's more like it cat

 What animals do you pet sit?

-A: We are comfortable with most pets such as dogs, cats, rabbits, most reptiles and other small pets.
+A: We are comfortable with most companion pets such as cats, rabbits, most reptiles and other small pets.
 If we aren't experienced with a certain variety of pet, we will either decline the job or ask you to teach us if you are willing.

 I have a cat that doesn't require much attention.
 Will you visit every other day?

-A: No. Any veterinarian will tell you that feline health problems can advance rapidly and may become terminal in 24 hours, even with pets that are in good health.
+A: No. Any veterinarian will tell you that feline health problems can advance rapidly and may become terminal in 48 hours, even with pets that are in good health.
 Additionally, coming every other day increases the opportunity for little problems (such as a broken pipe or gas leak) to become catastrophic.

 My cat lives outside.
 Will you come and make sure he/she is okay?